Particle production by a relativistic semitransparent mirror of finite size and thickness: Introduction

 Quantum radiation from perfectly reflecting point mirrors\footnote{By perfectly reflecting point mirror(s), we mean the point(s) in space where the quantum field is subject to (dynamical) Dirichlet boundary condition(s), i.e., the field vanishes at these point(s).} moving in (1+1)D flat spacetime was first studied by Moore \cite{Moore1970}.
 Remarkably, analogy of this radiation to Hawking radiation \cite{Hawking1975}, which is a curved spacetime effect, were later made by DeWitt \cite{DeWitt1975}, Fulling and Davies \cite{Fulling1976,Davies1977} by assigning the mirror a certain class of trajectories.
 This type of radiation emitted by a mirror has been referred to as the Moore effect \cite{Moore1970}, mirror-induced radiation (MIR) \cite{Barton1995}, moving mirror radiation \cite{Hotta2015}, or dynamical Casimir effect (DCE) \cite{Dodonov2020}.
 Aside from the radiation itself, the corresponding partner particle \cite{Hotta2015} and entanglement entropy \cite{Holzhey1994,Wilczek1993,Bianchi2014,Chen2017,Akal2020} have also been applied to the investigation of black hole information loss paradox.

-Moving mirror radiation originates from the interaction between the moving mirror and the vacuum fluctuations of the quantized field.
-Due to the existence of the dynamical boundary condition, the initial vacuum state may be different from the final vacuum state, i.e., $\left|0,\text{in}\right>\neq \left|0,\text{out}\right>$.
-This leads to the different notions of particles for the two observers living in the respective regions, i.e., they experience different Fock spaces.
+Moving mirror radiation arises from the interaction between the moving mirror and vacuum fluctuations of the quantum field.
+Due to the existence of the dynamical boundary condition, the initial vacuum state may be different from the final vacuum state, i.e., $\left|0;\text{in}\right>\neq \left|0;\text{out}\right>$.
+This leads to different notions of particles for the initial and final observers.

 Moving mirror model offers an alternative playground in flat spacetime to effectively investigate various black hole physics by prescribing the mirror a certain class of trajectories.
 Hence recently, an alternative terminology for the moving mirror models, “accelerated boundary correspondence” (ABC) \cite{Foo2020,Good2020dS}, has been introduced.